close up of the Helicobacter Pylori bacteria

 your feces (stool).

-Stool antigen testing may be done to help support a diagnosis
+Stool antigen testing are done to help support a diagnosis

 of a current H. pylori infection or to determine whether